What are the benefits of deep tissue massage?

 Does deep tissue massage release toxins?

-While some individuals believe this results from discharging toxins, particularly lactic acid, it is considered a myth, as the muscles do not retain this acid for more than one hour.
+While some individuals believe this results from the discharge of toxins, particularly lactic acid, this is considered a myth, as the muscles do not retain this acid for more than 1 hour.
+In addition to these, the body does a great job removing other toxins on its own through sweating or the internal organs.

 The only way deep tissue massages assist in this method is by helping the body rest and relax so it can perform other toxin-discharging functions.
 Educating people can help clear up this somewhat familiar myth.